Short-Time Work Allowance

-How long can a company receive the support?
+For how long can a company continue to receive the support?

-An employer may receive the support for a period of six months, with the possibility of extension for an additional three months.
-After this period, there will be a waiting period of 24 months from the date of Tillväxtverket’s, the Swedish Agency for Economic and Regional Growth’s, approval of the financial support.
+An employer may receive the financial support for a period of six calendar months, with the possibility of an extension for an additional three calendar months.
+After this period, a waiting period of 24 calendar months from the date of the Swedish Agency for Economic and Regional Growth’s approval of the financial support will be required.
 In addition, the total time period the support is received may not exceed 24 calendar months over a period of 36 calendar months.